 Lens (optical) distortion is an aberration that causes straight lines to curve near the edges of images.
 It can be troublesome for architectural photography and photogrammetry (measurements derived from images).
-The simplest approximation is the 3rd order equation, ru = rd + krd3 where ru is the undistorted and rd is the distorted radius.
+The simplest approximation is the 3rd order equation, ru = rd + krd3 where rd is the distorted and ru is the undistorted radius.
 Depending on the sign of k, it can be either "barrel" (shown on the right) or "pincushion."
-A mixture known as "mustache" distortion may occur for complex lenses when the coefficients of the 5th order approximation (ru = rd+ h1rd3+ h2rd3) have opposite signs.
+A mixture known as "mustache" distortion may occur for complex lenses which are better described by a 5th order approximation (ru = rd+ h1rd3+ h2rd5) .

-Lens distortion and coefficients for correcting it are calculated in the Distortion module, which contains 3rd order, 5th order and tangent/arctangent distortion models, and in Dot Pattern, which performs a CPIQ-compliant distortion measurement.
-SFRplus and Checkerboard measure distortion in nearly as much detail as the Distortion module, along with sharpness and several other factors.
-SFRplus distortion results are in the Image, Geometry, Distortion, FoV and Radial distortion plots. eSFR ISO measures distortion with slightly less precision than SFRplus.
+Lens distortion and coefficients for correcting it are calculated in the Checkerboard module, which calculates 3rd order, 5th order and tangent/arctangent distortion model along with sharpness and several other factors, Dot Pattern performs CPIQ-compliant distortion measurement.
+SFRplus measure distortion with almost as much detail as checkerboard.
+SFRplus distortion results are in the Image, Geometry, Distortion, FoV and Radial distortion plots.
+The Distortion (legacy) module can measure low amounts of distortion from a grid or checkerboard pattern. eSFR ISO measures distortion with slightly less precision than SFRplus.